-Download the PDF ("Getting up")
+Download the PDF for "Getting up"

 In 1955, as he was residing at the Château de Chassy in the Morvan for two years, Balthus created a large painting entitled "Getting up".
 Balthus was inspired for this painting by the Italian masters and used his companion Frédérique Tison as a model.
 This masterful nude study, preparatory to the painting, was formely in the model's collection.
 It reveals both her femininity and her fragility, and takes us to the heart of Balthus' ambiguous artistic universe.

-- The stay at Chassy, a key stage in Balthus' life
+1. The stay at Chassy, a key stage in Balthus' life

 Balthus occupies a special place in 20th century art, which is often marked by the legacy of Marcel Duchamp or turned towards abstraction.
 Balthus on the contrary presents a figurative work, based on rigorous drawing and characterized by his ability to master form through meticulous construction.
 The work attracts and the artist disconcerts; there is somewhat of a "Balthus mystery", largely maintained and staged by the artist himself.
 During his lifetime, his work was the subject of numerous exhibitions organised in the world's greatest museums (at the Musée des Arts Décoratifs in Paris in 1966, at the Tate Gallery in London in 1968, at the Centre Pompidou in Paris and at the Metropolitan Museum of Art in New York in 1983-1984, and at the Palazzo Grassi in Venice in 2001, to name but a few).